 Reopening visitor attractions during the Covid-19 pandemic

-Many more people are planning to enjoy a ‘staycation’ this year, in order to not experience the risk of international travel, meaning that the UK’s tourist attractions and cultural sites need to target this market in order to keep the business going this year.
+Many more people are planning to enjoy ‘staycations’ this year, in order to not take risks with international travel.
+This means that the UK’s tourist attractions need to target this market in particular this year to keep business going.
 It’s going to be a difficult year financially for many businesses that rely on tourism, especially since most of them won't be able to resume business until the 12th of April 2021 at the earliest .
 However, there are many steps that owners can take in order to attract domestic visitors.

-The signs are good however.
-Bernard Donoghue, director of the Association of Leading Visitor Attractions (ALVA), notes that many visitor sites are now “vastly over subscribed” as people tick off places to visit from their wishlist after a long 4 months of lockdown indoors .
+The signs are good, however.
+After the first lockdown, the director of the Association of Leading Visitor Attractions (ALVA), noted that many visitor sites had become 'vastly over subscribed' as people ticked off places to visit from their wishlist after a long 4 months of lockdown indoors .
 It's hoped that the industry will experience the same renewed enthusiasm this time around.

-"There is unprecedented demand on the part of the public to go back to their favourite visitor attractions."- Bernard Donoghue, director of ALVA (Shropshire Star, July 2020)
+'There is unprecedented demand on the part of the public to go back to their favourite visitor attractions.'- Bernard Donoghue, director of ALVA (Shropshire Star, 2020)

 The fear of being among larger crowds of people is likely to be among the highest factors in people not visiting your visitor attraction, but there are ways that you can put your customers’ minds at ease.